-The proposition describes ``the shades of liquidity'' of a bank facing funding shocks and being locked in with a balance sheet of HtM securities.
-It describes in an algorithmic way how to compute the equilibrium of deposit withdrawals and the liquidation of securities.
-The shades refer to six steps of the algorithm, from the most sound balance sheet to the weakest that threatens with a default on the liquidity ground.
-More specifically, the first step is a ``no sale'' liquidity zone.
+Intuitively, Algorithm \ref{alg:clearing} describes the different `shades of liquidity' of a bank facing funding shocks while locked in with a given balance sheet of HtM securities, and it provides a simple step-by-step way to compute the equilibrium of deposit withdrawals and liquidation of securities.
+The shades refer to the four steps: from the most sound balance sheet to the weakest one that threatens with a default on illiquidity grounds.
+The first step is a `no sale' liquidity zone.
 It means that any deposit withdrawal shock can be covered with cash holdings.
 In the formulas of the proposition, we rewrite the constraints to have a leverage ratio more straightforwardly comparable with the maximum acceptable level.
 In this way, we can see that the more cash $x$ is held, the larger the distance to the maximum acceptable leverage.
-In the second and third steps, withdrawals are at the maximum level of $L_U$, provided that $L_U$ exceeds cash $x$ and that the insured deposits surpass the AfS portfolio that can be cashed in together with the HtM portfolio and the other assets $\ell$.
-Step 2 and 3 differ only in whether the withdrawals hit their maximum possible level $L_U$.
-In steps 4 and 5, the bank needs to dip into HtM, which triggers a remarking of the entire HtM portfolio.
-Similar to the step involving selling only the AfS securities, the distinction between 4 and 5 is about whether the full $L_U$ is withdrawn or not.
-The last case 6 is about the bank entering an illiquidity situation resulting in no available resources to cover the funding withdrawals.
-Again, the key driving force in this last step is the acceptable leverage and the price impact function that would determine how much cash would eventually be raised from the liquidated assets.
+In the second step, withdrawals are at the maximum level of $L_U$, provided that $L_U$ exceeds cash $x$ and that the insured deposits surpass the AfS portfolio that can be cashed in together with the HtM portfolio and the other assets $\ell$.
+Subcases (i) and (ii) differ only in whether the withdrawals hit their maximum possible level $L_U$.
+In step 3, the bank must enter HtM, which triggers a remarking of the entire HtM portfolio.
+Finally, the last step 4 means that the bank has entered an illiquid situation, with insufficient resources to cover funding withdrawals.
+In all steps, the key driving forces are the maximum acceptable leverage, the hit from HtM remarking, and the price impact function that would determine how much cash would eventually be raised from the liquidated assets.